oneoffcoder/books/sphinx/java-intro/source/exercises.rst

 1. Change the ``HelloWorld`` program so it prints your name and the current year.
 2. Create variables for a product name, price, quantity, and total cost.
+3. Put a multi-line report template in a text block.
-3. Write an ``if`` statement that prints a letter grade from a numeric score.
+4. Write an ``if`` statement that prints a letter grade from a numeric score.
-4. Rewrite the grade logic with ``switch`` when the input is already a letter.
+5. Rewrite the grade logic with a ``switch`` expression when the input is already a letter.
-5. Use a ``for`` loop to print the first ten square numbers.
+6. Use a ``for`` loop to print the first ten square numbers.

 Object practice
 ---------------